 - Buy some rectangular and some round labels (preferably waterproof)

-- For each part-can of paint write the following details on one of each of your labels:
+- For each can of paint write the following details on your labels:

 - Paint type (e.g. primer, acrylic, semi-gloss etc.)